WoltjenLab/MHcut/reports/MHcut-Figures-dbSNPClinVar.md

 }
 ```

-Then we’ll read the input TSV file (with 43M variants) using the `fread`
-function.
-This will create a *data.table* object which uses disk space
-rather than memory (if I understand correctly) so it’s good for big
-data.
-To reduce the amount of data loaded in R, let’s only load some
-specific columns (using `select=`).
+Then we'll read the input TSV file (with 43M variants) using the `fread` function.
+This will create a *data.table* object which uses disk space rather than memory (if I understand correctly) so it's good for big data.
+To reduce the amount of data loaded in R, let's only load some specific columns (using `select=`).

 ``` r
 ## Read the first row (headers) to remind us the order of each column